Narcolepsy

-Narcolepsy is a clinical syndrome of hypothalamic disorder, however, the exact cause of narcolepsy is unknown, with potentially several causes.
-In up to 10% of cases, there is a family history of the disorder.
-Often, those affected have low levels of the neuropeptide orexin, which may be due to an autoimmune disorder triggered in genetically susceptible individuals by infection with H1N1 influenza.
-In rare cases, narcolepsy can be caused by traumatic brain injury, tumors, or other diseases affecting the parts of the brain that regulate wakefulness or REM sleep.
-Diagnosis is typically based on the symptoms and sleep studies, after ruling out other potential causes.
-Excessive daytime sleepiness can also be caused by other sleep disorders such as sleep apnea, major depressive disorder, anemia, heart failure, drinking alcohol and not getting enough sleep.
-The accompanying cataplexy may be mistaken for seizures.
+The autoimmune process is thought to be triggered in genetically susceptible individuals by an immune-provoking experience, such as an infection with H1N1 influenza.
+Secondary narcolepsy can occur as a consequence of another neurological disorder.
+Secondary narcolepsy can be seen in some individuals with traumatic brain injury, tumors, Prader–Willi syndrome or other diseases affecting the parts of the brain that regulate wakefulness or REM sleep.
+Diagnosis is typically based on the symptoms and sleep studies, after excluding alternative causes of EDS.
+EDS can also be caused by other sleep disorders such as insufficient sleep syndrome, sleep apnea, major depressive disorder, anemia, heart failure, and drinking alcohol.